npg70/galbreath-old/people/galbraith-alexander-1864.md

 Listed as Fisherman in the marriage record.

-Father listed as a Maltman and married at Campbeltown 6 Sep 1864[^birth]
+Father listed as a Maltman and married at Campbeltown 6 Oct 1864[^birth]

 [^birth]: birth of Alexander Galbraith in Civil Registers of Campbeltown, Argyll as transcribed by [MyAinsFolk](https://www.myainfolk.ca/records/19217).
 Also lists parents marriage.
 Listed on [ScotlandsPeople](https://www.scotlandspeople.gov.uk/view-image/nrs_stat_births/39803334) as being in 1865 since that's when it was recorded.